Veterans

-The Halton Naval Veterans Club has re-opened at full capacity.
-Stay home if you feel unwell.
+The Club has re-opened with normal hours of operation.
+Please stay home if you feel unwell.

 The Burl-Oak Naval Veterans group meet at the club every Wednesday in the “Messdeck” for an informal lunch during which time some hilarious stories from both their past and present unfold.